Relevant Products: Signature Manager Exchange Edition | Auto Responder

 If you do not want the share to be visible to users, you should use a hidden share.
 This is done by adding a dollar ($) symbol to the end of the share name.
-Hidden shares cannot be viewed when browsing the network with Explorer, for example.
+For example, hidden shares cannot be viewed when browsing the network with Explorer.

 The following sections detail two methods of applying folder read permissions.
-These are applicable for both the sharing and the NTFS Security permissions of the shared folder i.e. you must make the same permission changes in both the sharing and security tabs of the folder’s properties dialog.
+These are applicable for both the sharing and the NTFS Security permissions of the shared folder; that is, you must make the same permission changes in both the sharing and security tabs of the folder’s properties dialog.

 Folder Permissions (Easy Method)

 Allow the Everyone group to have Read permissions.